ericpante/bioinfo/3_RADseq_exercises.md

 This link gives the background ; please have a look at the paper. https://ipyrad.readthedocs.io/en/master/API-assembly/cookbook-empirical-API-1-pedicularis.html.
 You can get the data from SRA, as seen in another exercise.
 Here is the link : https://www.ncbi.nlm.nih.gov/sra.
 Here is the accession number : SRP021469.
 Get the `SRR_Acc_List.txt`

 We will use the SRA tool kit.
+Here is the HowTos: https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump and https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump

 1. Get the toolkit:
 ```
 wget --output-document sratoolkit.tar.gz https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-ubuntu64.tar.gz